YangYaohong1/PACE/README.md

 # PACE

-Code for the paper: *An Interactive Framework for Finding the Optimal Trade-off in Differential Privacy*
+Code for the paper: *An Interactive Framework for Finding the Preferred Trade-off in Differential Privacy*

 ## What Is Included